 - How they are feeling.
 Are they stretched too thin?
-Are they bored?
+Bored?
 Are they feeling disconnected?
-This is something important to check in on every now and then with every employee, but when you don’t have body language and visual cues to alert you, you simply have to ask!
+This is something important to check in on every now and then with every employee.
+But when you don’t have body language and visual cues to alert you, you simply have to ask!

 - Work times and outside commitments.
-A true beauty of remote work is flexibility, but without fully understanding someone’s schedule you may reduce your assessment of their commitment to whether or not you see some sort of green light showing that they’re online.
+A true beauty of remote work is flexibility.
+But without fully understanding someone’s schedule you may reduce your assessment of their commitment to whether or not you see some sort of green light showing that they’re online.
 To avoid assumptions, make sure you ask.
 Do they need to take a break to pick up their kids from school but come back online later?
 Do they have doctor’s appointments the first Monday of the month?
-They don’t need to share with you all the intimate details, but it will be helpful for both of you to share when you’ll be offline, so there is no guessing game or resentment.
+It’s be helpful for both of you to share when you’ll be offline, so there’s no guessing game.

 - How the working relationship can continue to improve.
-You don’t need to discuss this in every single meeting, but it it will benefit both of you to periodically reflect on what is working well and what could be better regarding your working relationship.
-Maybe you have an idea for how they can provide more transparency around their tasks between check-ins or maybe they have a request for how you can be more available to support them.
-It’s important to continue to evolve and refine these things to ensure you are working as happily and productively as possible.
+You don’t need to discuss this in every single meeting.
+But it it will benefit both of you to periodically reflect on what’s working well and what could be better.
+Maybe you have an idea for how they can provide more transparency around their tasks between check-ins.
+Or maybe they have a request for how you can be more available to support them.
+It’s important to continue to refine these things to ensure you are working as happily and productively as possible.

 Utilize a collaboration platform.